How did the Canadian Snow Gauge in Wawa Start?

-Even though it was the Internet Dark Ages, I knew how to run a website back then, so to try to help solve the phone problem, we started a “Snow Cam” for all of our sledding guests.
+Even though it was the Internet Dark Ages, I knew how to run a website back then, so to try to help solve the phone problem, we started a “Snow Cam” for all of our sledders.
 They could watch the snow pile up on our website.
 We showed snow depth by stacking the Canadian Snow Gauge in Wawa – 4 Beer Cases High.